miloszmisiek/ci-pp4-one_team/README.md

 ![Sign Up Photo](documentation/features/sign-up.png)

-Sign Up form is based on all-auth package template with custom styling.
+Sign Up form is based on an all-auth package template with custom styling.

-All fields are required to create account.
+All fields are required to create an account.

 Sign up page is structured with:
 - **Head title** with **sign in** link and instructions